shiningdesign/universal_tool_template.py/README.md

 **How to Use**

   * Prepare into Your Tool:
-    1. global replace "UniversalToolUI" to "YourToolName" in your editor
+    1. global replace class name "UniversalToolUI"  to "YourToolName" in your editor,
+      * in icons folder, the Tool GUI icon should name as "YourToolName.png"
-    2. change file name "universal_tool_template.py" to "YourPreferedFileName.py"
+    2. change file name "universal_tool_template.py" to "YourPythonFileName.py",
+      * in icons folder, the Maya shelf icon should name as "YourPythonFileName.png", if you name all name the same, then 1 icon is enough
     3. load it up and run

   * loading template - Run in Application's python panel: